New York Independent Contractor Rights

-The law protects workers from misclassification, and wrongfully classified employees are eligible for unpaid wages and other denied benefits.
-In addition, independent contractors are protected under New York City’s Freelance Isn’t Free Act.
+New York provides some of the strongest laws protecting independent contractors in the country.
+Independent contractor rights include law protects workers from misclassification, and wrongfully classified employees are eligible for unpaid wages and other denied benefits.
+In addition, independent contractors have strong protections under New York City’s Freelance Isn’t Free Act.

 Know Your Rights